As EPA Steps Back, States Face Wave Of Requests For Environmental Leniency

 The EPA's passive enforcement policy is particularly worrisome for people who live downstream or downwind of facilities that consistently violated environmental regulations before the pandemic began.
 NPR found numerous instances in which companies with recent environmental violations requested that state authorities give them extra leeway to pollute, or to monitor pollution during the pandemic.

 An Arkansas petroleum refinery owned by Lion Oil asked to delay repairs to two storage tanks because of the pandemic, according to records shared by the state environmental agency.
-The company has repeatedly violated the Clean Water Act and the Clean Air Act, and the EPA fined the company earlier this year for illegally releasing millions of gallons of petroleum into the water, and ordered it to prevent future releases.
+The company has repeatedly violated the Clean Water Act and the Clean Air Act, including illegally releasing hundreds of thousands of gallons of petroleum into the water, and the EPA has repeatedly fined the company and ordered it to prevent future releases.
 The pandemic-related request to delay tank repairs is still pending.

 Indiana authorities received a notice in April from the Gibson County Coal company stating that the company's mine in southwest Indiana emitted unsafe levels of ammonia into the water, and expected to continue polluting the water with ammonia and suspended solids for the duration of the health crisis, because the company is using so much bleach to disinfect its facilities.

-Note: A previous version of this story incorrectly stated that Lion Oil of Arkansas released millions of gallons of petroleum into a waterway.
-The company released about 200,000 gallons of petroleum.